Cypress-Comrie/Cypress-Comrie/README.md

 ## 🚀 About Me

-I'm a **Junior Full-Stack Web Developer** based in New Plymouth, New Zealand, passionate about solving problems through code.
-I recently completed an intensive bootcamp at **Dev Academy Aotearoa**, where I built full-stack applications and developed strong technical and collaborative skills.
+I'm a **Junior Full-Stack Web Developer** based in New Plymouth, New Zealand, very ready to enter the tech world!.
+I recently completed a 10 month bootcamp at **Dev Academy Aotearoa**, where I built full-stack applications and developed strong technical and collaborative skills.

-I love breaking down complex challenges and creating solutions that actually work.
+I really enjoy figuring out how to solve problems in the most efficent way i can find.
 Currently seeking my first role in web development where I can contribute, learn, and grow alongside experienced developers.

 ---